converspace/activityweb-specification/README.md

 A specification for a __personal publishing__ and __distributed social platform__ where __you own all your data__.
 Kinda like what blogs should have evolved into.

-[Converspace](https://github.com/converspace/converspace) will be an open-source reference implementation (PHP+Mysql) of this specification.
+[Converspace](https://github.com/converspace/converspace) will be an open-source reference implementation of this specification in PHP+Mysql.

 TL;DR
 -----